 Unfortunately, according to a Gallup report (2017), only about 33% of US workforce feels engaged, and the disengaged employees cost the U.S. businesses from $483 to $605 billion each year.

-The following are 6 practical strategies you can implement to improve your teams’ productivity:
+Improving team productivity is hard work, but with the right strategies, it is possible and easy.
+Here are six practical strategies you can implement to improve your teams’ productivity:

 1. Define and Effectively Communicate Your Vision

 Without effective two-way communication, your relationships with your team may be jeopardized.
-Ultimately leading a business towards failure.
+Ultimately leading the business towards failure.